alexwlchan/alexwlchan.net/src/_drafts/rusty-shelves.md

 );
 ```

-I've got a function `generate_rectangles()` that creates a list of rectangles for us to draw.
+I've got a function `generate_rectangles()` that creates a list of rectangles.
-We pass it the bounds on the width and height of individual rectangles, and the total width we want it to fill.
+It takes a bound on the width and height of individual rectangles, and the total width of the image.

 I'm passing the options as a struct because it's the best way to do named arguments in Rust.
-The alternative would be to pass the struct fields directly as parameters to the function, which leads to code like this:
+The alternative would be to pass the struct fields directly as parameters, which leads to code like this:

 ```rust
 generate_rectangles((5..30), (60..90), 500)
 ```

-Much less clear!
+Much lessclear!

 Originally I had individual struct fields for min/max width and min/max height, but I refactored it to use a [`Range<u32>`].
-It expresses the data in a more succinct way, and matches nicely with the API for generating random ranges.
+It expresses the data in a more succinct way, and it's similar to the API for generating random ranges.

 Then we fill in the body of the function.